 Janet Rosenberg & Studio (Lead, Landscape Architect)

 Smart Watering Systems (Irrigation)

-Senator Marian Maloney Park, previously referred to as Zorra Street Park and IQ Park, is a new neighbourhood park located in Etobicoke at 40 Caven Street.
+Senator Marian Maloney Park is a neighbourhood park located in Etobicoke at 40 Caven Street.
 The approximately 2-acre park was built through Development Charges by The Remington Group in coordination with the City of Toronto, who will own and maintain the park going forward.
 The park was officially named through a public survey in 2018 organized by the City of Toronto.

 As the lead consultant on the project, JRS provided services from Schematic Design through Construction Documents and Contract Administration, working with a multidisciplinary team of consultants.

 Integration and connections with the adjacent Park Towers development and the surrounding neighbourhood inspired the strong geometry of the park.
 A central walk, along a linear water feature, creates quadrants of space which include a lawn amphitheatre, a bosque of flowering trees in granular, a splash and play zone for children, and a more organic zone of natural grasses and boardwalks.
 A boulevard around the perimeter of the park was strategically created in order to form a lacy green tree canopy along the streetscape.

 Senator Marian Maloney Park is an aesthetically beautiful and functional urban park space that offers a variety of opportunities for programmed activities and more flexible community uses throughout the year.